-Using Ceiling Fans in Summer and Winter
+Ceiling Fan Direction in Summer and Winter

 It may seem a bit odd to use ceiling fans in winter, but most fans are built for year-round use, saving you money on both heating and cooling costs.
 This is done by changing the direction that a ceiling fan's blades are moving (clockwise or counter-clockwise).
-Depending on the fan model, the direction can be changed through the reverse switch on the fan's motor or on a remote control.
+Depending on the model, the ceiling fan's direction can be changed through the reverse switch on the fan's motor or on a remote control.

 During the summer, run your fan's blades counter-clockwise to blow air downward and create a cooling breeze so you can set your thermostat at a higher setting and still feel cool while saving money on air conditioning costs.